SMART Fine-tuning Factor Augmented Neural Lasso: Introduction

 While the empirical success of fine-tuning is undeniable, providing a unified and sharp theoretical characterization of its performance remains a formidable task.
 Existing literature has established foundational guarantees for transfer learning, yet these often focus on linear regimes or assume a restricted class of distribution shifts.
 There remains a critical need for a framework that can quantify the statistical gains of fine-tuning in the presence of high-dimensional covariates and complex nonparametric structures—settings where classical parametric intuition often fails.
 Specifically, it remains unclear how to construct a unified estimator that simultaneously achieves minimax optimality under both covariate and posterior shifts while maintaining robustness to negative transfer.

-In this paper, we bridge these theoretical and practical gaps by proposing a fine-tuning factor-augmented neural Lasso (FAN-Lasso) framework.
-We posit that the shared knowledge between domains can be effectively encapsulated by a low-dimensional factor structure, which provides a stable backbone for knowledge transfer even under significant distribution shifts.
+In this paper, we bridge these theoretical and practical gaps by proposing a source-model-augmented residual tuning (SMART) framework.
+We posit that the pretrained source model is a very strong feature in the target domain and augment it in the target-domain learning.
+SMART incorporates a pre-trained source model into the target learner and estimates only the residual target-specific component.
+While this SMART framework is widely applicable, we focus on its development in a factor-augmented neural Lasso setting, resulting in SMART-FAN-Lasso.
+We assume that the shared knowledge between domains can be effectively encapsulated by a low-dimensional factor structure, which provides a stable backbone for knowledge transfer even under significant distribution shifts.
 Our approach provides an optimal mechanism to transfer pre-trained factor-augmented sparse throughput neural networks (FAST-NN, \cite{fan2024factor})—a class of models that combine latent factor extraction with sparse nonparametric estimation—to new environments.

 This framework weaves together three powerful components to address the aforementioned challenges.
 First, the low-dimensional factor structure enables tractable estimation in high-dimensional settings by capturing the latent drivers shared across domains, acting as a bridge for representation transfer.
 Second, we employ deep ReLU networks to model the dense and sparse nonparametric complexities, leveraging their adaptive capacity to unknown composition structures to sidestep the curse of dimensionality.
 Third, by introducing flexible transfer functions, our method explicitly accounts for both covariate and posterior shifts.
-This mechanism allows the estimator to automatically calibrate the degree of source-target similarity, effectively ``gating" the amount of source information to utilize.
+This mechanism allows the estimator to automatically calibrate the degree of source-target similarity, effectively ``gating'' the amount of source information to utilize.
 This synergy not only ensures robustness against negative transfer by pruning irrelevant source signals but also achieves minimax optimality under general nonparametric regimes.